antonino06/Tetris_in_C/README.md

-This is a my reimagining of the original Tetris, programmed in the C language.
+This is a my reimagining of the original Tetris, programmed in the C/C++ language.